Doktor/gallery.doktortakes.photos/README.md

+# Doktor Takes Photos

-This repository contains the code that runs [doktortakes.photos](https://doktortakes.photos).
+This repository contains the code that runs [doktortakes.photos](https://doktortakes.photos), my photography portfolio.

-The application itself doesn't have a name.
-It implements a highly-opinionated photography portfolio and content management system, with a variety of features:

-- Upload photos to albums
-- Store albums in other albums
-- Front-end content management system (as well as Django's built-in administration system)
+The backend is written in Python using Django and Django REST Framework, and the frontend is written in JavaScript using Vue.

+The website implements several features that are specifically designed for my use case.

+## Backend
+- REST API implemented with Django REST Framework
+- Directory-like album structure
+- Album access permissions with user and group granularity, and access tokens for guest access
 - Automatic asynchronous thumbnail generation
-- Automatic watermarking of photos
+- Automatic watermarking of uploaded photos

-- Album access permissions with user or group granularity
-- Search through albums
+## Frontend
+- Responsive design
-- Lazy-loading of thumbnail images
+- Lazy-loading of image thumbnails
+- Search through all photos by album attributes and common metadata, e.g. album name, image dimensions, and taken date
+- Frontend content management system, designed to supplement and eventually replace the built-in Django admin site

 # Commit message tags

 All commit messages are tagged based on the sections of the project that are affected.
+Commits that relate to GitLab issues are tagged with the issue number.

 - `admin`: Django admin site
 - `api`: Django REST API, including serializers and views